joshuanssato/joshuanssato.github.io/projects/highschool.md

 date: 2018-06-01
 published: true
 labels:
-  - Location: (Leilehua Highschool)
-  - Graduation Year: 2018
-  - Graduated GPA: 3.7
 summary: " Securing my high school diploma may seem ordinary, but for me, it signifies a remarkable journey.
-Despite a challenging start, I emerged with a decent GPA, and this accomplishment, viewed from my current standpoint as a college junior, represents the triumph of determination over adversity.
-It serves as a foundation for ongoing academic pursuits, emphasizing the transformative power of perseverance. "
+Despite a challenging start, I emerged with a decent GPA, and this accomplishment, viewed from my current standpoint as a college junior, represents a significant endeavor
 ---

 Reflecting on the early stages of my high school journey, I encountered academic challenges, beginning with GPAs of 2.2 and 2.7 during my freshman and sophomore years.
 Determined to carve a path of personal and academic growth, I embraced the ethos of hard work and dedication.